Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Tools

 Parameter estimation is a key endeavour of physical sciences.
 The predictions of a theory, for example, must be tested against experimental measurements.
 To estimate parameters with high precision, a reduction in the statistical error is not only desired but necessary.
 Such a reduction can be achieved classically by employing $N$ independent measurements and averaging the outcomes, thereby resulting in an error scaling $\propto N^{-1/2}$ as stated by the central limit theorem.
 A natural question is what would the role of quantum features be in estimating a parameter of interest.

 Quantum metrology encompasses techniques and strategies to employ genuine quantum features, such as coherence and entanglement, to design successful strategies for error reduction.
-Within this field, it has been shown that the precision can be enhanced if quantum properties (e.g., squeezing and entanglement) are exploited, allowing a scaling of the error $\propto N^{-1}$, usually referred to as the \textit{Heisenberg limit}, using optimal estimation strategies for the measurement of the final sate \cite{Giovannetti:Lloyd:2011}.
+Within this field, it has been shown that the precision can be enhanced if quantum properties such as squeezing and entanglement are exploited, and optimal estimation strategies for the measurement of the final sate are performed.
+This allows for a scaling of the error $\propto N^{-1}$, usually referred to as the \textit{Heisenberg limit} \cite{Giovannetti:Lloyd:2011}.
 Applications of the techniques are manifold.
 For instance, we can consider a quantum state undergoing a unitary transformation that encodes a parameter of interest that is not an observable of the system, such as time, temperature \cite{Hovhannisyan:Jorgensen:2021}, acceleration, an unknown phase shift between different field modes \cite{Wang:Wu:2019}, or small perturbations due to spacetime changes \cite{Ahmadi:Bruschi:2014}.
 Among the plethora of physical systems that can be used for this purpose, photons are usually the most appropriate quantum systems to be employed due to the relative ease of their generation, manipulation, and detection \cite{Polino:Valeri:2020}.
 In recent developments, studies on the estimation of spacetime parameters of the Earth using photons as a realization for quantum metrology tasks have been proposed \cite{Bruschi:Datta:2014,Kohlrus:Bruschi:Fuentes:2019}.